microsoft/MixedRealityToolkit-Unity/Documentation/README_ObjectManipulator.md

 #### Constraint on movement

-Specifies which axes we wish to prevent rotation about.
-Because this property is a flag, you can select any number of options.
+Specifies which axes to prevent rotation about.
+Because this property is a flag, any number of options can be selected.

 * *Y Axis*: Rotation about the y-axis is constrained if selected.
 * *Z Axis*: Rotation about the z-axis is constrained if selected.